 So much uncertainty goes into breast cancer surgeries, whether it be a double or single mastectomy, DIEP Flap reconstruction, lumpectomy, exchange surgery, explant, reconstruction...the list goes on and on.
 Every surgery is so different, and your healing needs tend to vary from one surgery to the next.

 Find a local photographer who you feel comfortable enough to take sexy pictures of your natural breasts before your mastectomy surgery.
 Having a photoshoot will help you celebrate and honor your body, and can be empowering and fun!
-Take your girlfriends with you, have some champagne and let loose in front of the camera, even if it doesn't feel natural at first.
+Take your girlfriends with you, have some champagne, and let loose in front of the camera, even if it doesn't feel natural at first.
+With the right lingerie or a pretty new bra, photoshoots are a great way to bid farewell to your breasts.

 For inspiration, search online and places like Pinterest for the kind of photoshoot style that suits your personality best and go for it!
 Do you want the vibe of your photoshoot to be vampy and badass, sweet and feminine, or fun and carefree?
 No matter what it is, create an inspiration board of different photoshoots you are attracted to and share them with the photographer you find.
 Most professional photographers also have access to makeup artists who can help you look and feel your best for your big moment.
 Afterwards, you can frame a photo or have the photo placed in a beautiful album as a reminder of this celebration of your body.